demessiee/node-express-intro/Unit-2B.md

 local   0.000GB
 ```

-Lets create a new databse named `test` by running:
+Let's create a new database named `test` by running:

 ```
 > use test
-switched databsae to test
+switched database to test
 ```

 This will switch our active database to `test`.
 If `test` doesn't exist, MongoDB will create a new database for us.